Your Psychology Today profile

 - -You need a website before worrying about your profile

 Need the bigger fix?
-Move into The Full Practice Sprint so PT, Google, and the website can be looked at together.
+Move into The Practice Foundation so Psychology Today, Google, and the website can be looked at together.

 Page review standard